penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/newsletter/readme.txt

 = Support =

-We provide support for our plugin on [Wordpress.org forums](https://wordpress.org/support/plugin/newsletter) and through our official [forum here](https://www.thenewsletterplugin.com/forums), but only Premium Users with an active license have access to one-to-one support via our [ticketing system](https://www.thenewsletterplugin.com/support-ticket).
+We provide support for our plugin on [Wordpress.org forums](https://wordpress.org/support/plugin/newsletter) and through our [official forum](https://www.thenewsletterplugin.com/forums).

+Premium Users with an active license have access to one-to-one support via our [ticketing system](https://www.thenewsletterplugin.com/support-ticket).

 = Follow Us =